zzonyo/trust-docs-test/source/index.html.md

 ### Q6: Why does signature verification return failure (403: Verification failure) ?

 The signature process of future is similar to huobi Spot .
 In addition to the following precautions,please refer to the swap or spot demo to verify whether the signature is successful.
 Please check your own signature code after demo verification is successful.
 The coin margined  swap code demo is <a href=https://docs.huobigroup.com/docs/coin_margined_swap/v1/en/#code-demo>here</a>.
-The future code demo is <a href=https://docs.huobigroup.com/docs/dm/v1/en/#code-demo>here</a>.The option code demo is <a href=https://docs.huobigroup.com/docs/option/v1/en/#code-demo>here</a>.
+The future code demo is <a href=https://docs.huobigroup.com/docs/dm/v1/en/#code-demo>here</a>.
 The USDT Margined Swap code demo is <a href=https://docs.huobigroup.com/docs/usdt_swap/v1/en/#code-demo>here</a>.

 1. Check if the API key is valid and copied correctly.
 2. Check if the IP is in whitelist